Stephen Jackson: Indiana Pacers (2004–2007)

 During his first season as a member of the Indiana Pacers in the 2004–05 NBA season, Jackson tallied averages of 18.7 points, 4.9 rebounds, and 2.3 assists per game.

 On November 19, 2004, during The Malice at the Palace, Jackson was involved in a brawl with fans in the stands at The Palace of Auburn Hills.
 In the aftermath, Jackson was suspended for 30 games without pay, thereby losing $1.7 million in salary.
 He was also put on probation for a year, fined $250, and ordered to undergo anger management classes and perform 60 hours of community service.
 After he failed to complete the terms of the sentence he received, his probation was extended one year.

 Indiana's once promising post-season possibilities were marred by the suspension of starting small forward Ron Artest.
 Jackson averaged 18.9 points per game during the first round of the 2005 NBA Playoffs versus the Boston Celtics.
 A series loss in the next round at the hands of the Detroit Pistons ended their season, with Jackson leading the team in scoring during the playoffs with an average of 16.1 points per game.

 In the 2005–06 NBA season, Jackson appeared in 81 games for the Pacers, averaging 16.4 points, 3.9 rebounds, and 2.8 assists per game.
 A notable exhibition of Jackson's scoring ability came during a 31-point performance in a midseason victory over the Sacramento Kings, in which he made 3-pointers on four consecutive possessions.
 Jackson tied the Kings franchise record for the most 3-pointers in a quarter by an opponent.
 As the playoff push ensued, he tallied an average of 20.2 points per game in the month of April.

 On October 6, 2006, Jackson and three other Pacers players had an argument with several patrons at Club Rio, a strip club in Indianapolis.
 Jackson was punched by one of the patrons and was hit by a car, rolling onto the hood.
 His injuries were minor.
-Jackson, who was on probation in Michigan after pleading no contest to misdemeanor assault and battery charges there for his part in a brawl, fired several gunshots from a 9-mm pistol, he asserted as an act of self-defense.
+Jackson, who was on probation in Michigan after pleading no contest to misdemeanor assault and battery charges there for his part in the “Malice at the Palace”, fired several gunshots from a 9-mm pistol, he asserted as an act of self-defense.
 However, prosecutors later said he fired first.
 Jackson was charged October 11, 2006, with a felony count of criminal recklessness, and misdemeanor counts of battery and disorderly conduct.
 He pled guilty to a felony count of criminal recklessness, received one year of probation, and was ordered to pay a $5,000 fine and perform 100 hours of community service.
 Because he had no prior felony convictions, he was eligible to receive misdemeanor sentencing despite pleading guilty to the felony.
 He served a seven-game suspension at the beginning of the 2007–08 NBA season as a Warrior for his legal problems.